1tux/1tux.github.io/about.md

 published: true
 ---

+### Who we are
-We are a team of neuroscientists, AI experts and hackers working on mechanistic interpretability of deep neural networks.

-Our mission is finding a safer path to genral purpose AI.
+We are a team of AI researchers, cybersecurity experts, and neuroscientists uncovering the mechanisms underlying deep neural networks.
+Our mission is to create a safer path to Artificial General Intelligence.

-### More Information
+### The Blog

-Our research agenda and projects are presented here from first principles.
+The purpose of this blog is to share our research agenda and progress from first princinples.

-### Contact us

 [email@domain.com](mailto:email@domain.com)